A Jam-Packed One Day In Florence Itinerary

 copy of Michelangelo’s David at the entrance of the Palazzo Vecchio

-Tips For A One Day In Florence Itinerary
+Tips For Spending One Day In Florence

 I’ve written an article with my must know tips for visiting Florence, so won’t repeat myself too much here.
-But there are some key things to know to make the most of your 1-day Florence itinerary.

 1. How To Get Around Florence